moovatom/moovatom-api-ruby-library/README.md

 gem "moovatom", "~> 0.2.0"
 ```

 The entire library is wrapped in a module named MoovAtom.
-Inside that module there is a single class named MoovEngine.
-This class defines one constant and 11 instance variables.
+Inside that module is a single class named MoovEngine.
+This class defines one constant, 11 instance variables and 4 RESTful action methods.
 The constant `API_URL` defines the URL to which the JSON or XML requests must be POST'd.
 The 11 instance variables are:

 1. `@response`
 2. `@action`